C*-algebras of self-similar actions of groupoids on higher-rank graphs and their equilibrium states: Preliminaries

 The \textit{Nica-Toeplitz algebra } $\NT(M)$ is the $C^*$-algebra generated by a universal Nica covariant representation of $M$.
 We write $\psi$ for the universal Nica covariant representation.

 Recall from \cite{F} that a Toeplitz representation $T$ of $M$ is \textit{Cuntz--Pimsner covariant} if

 The \textit{Cuntz--Pimsner algebra} $\OO(X)$ is generated by a universal Cuntz--Pimsner covariant representation of $M$.
-If the Cuntz--Pimsner covariance implies Nica covariance, then by \cite[Lemma~2.2]{AaHR} $\OO(M)$ is the quotient of $\NT(M)$ by the ideal
+If the Cuntz--Pimsner covariance implies Nica covariance, then \cite[Lemma~2.2]{AaHR} implies that $\OO(M)$ is the quotient of $\NT(M)$ by the ideal